Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 01.33.57 UTC
+- WIB: Minggu, 2 November 2025 02.18.48 UTC
-- WITA: Minggu, 2 November 2025 02.33.57 UTC
+- WITA: Minggu, 2 November 2025 03.18.48 UTC
-- WIT: Minggu, 2 November 2025 03.33.57 UTC
+- WIT: Minggu, 2 November 2025 04.18.48 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: nature
+Kategori: friendship